 The real estate letter example I found in the mentioned article targeted sellers and showed the zeitgeist of the current market situation – a low inventory market.
 Although, in my opinion, the days are counted for this type of market.

-As you may know, it always takes a while until it sinks in with homeowners still holding on to the “opioid dream” of selling at like 20% above market value while prices start dropping left and right.
+As you may know, it always takes a while until it sinks in, with homeowners still holding on to the “opioid dream” of selling at 20% above market value while prices start dropping left and right.